ynonp/blog/docs/_posts/2021-04-13-three-mobx-demos.markdown

 After reading I was able to come up with two main scenarios in which I liked the use of MobX.
 I hope you'll find this guided tour useful.

 ## What People Don't Like About React
 Let's begin with the painful truth - React can still be rough around the edges.
-While writing a basic component should work well with the first tutorial, you'll probably (or have probably already) hit a brick trying to do the following:
+Although writing a basic component should work well with the first tutorial, you'll probably (or have probably already) hit a brick trying to do the following:

 1. Synchronise global application-wide data.